 3. Immune System

-Prolonged lack of sleep triggers stress response which is called a complex hormonal cascade.
+A prolonged lack of sleep triggers the stress response, a complex hormonal cascade.
 Consequently, this initiates the production of pro-inflammatory substances that have detrimental effects on health (low-grade inflammation and immunodeficiency).

 4. Endocrine System

 The endocrine system is a network of organs called glands that make hormones to regulate your metabolism.
 Circadian rhythm and the sleep/wake cycle influence the endocrine system.
 The list of studies about the impact of sleep duration on metabolic health grows day by day, and based on the data gathered so far, we know that prolonged sleep restriction does the following: